OctopusDeploy/blog/blog/2020-10/100x-faster-db-deploys/index.md

 The duration, risk and complexity is multiplying across multiple axes.

 The team is also resource constrained.
-A lot of the processing is being forced through a small number of workers which are aften bottlenecks.
+A lot of the processing is being forced through a small number of [workers](https://octopus.com/docs/infrastructure/workers) which are aften bottlenecks.
 It’s a perfect storm.
 Did I mention that monolithic systems really are horrible?

 The really frustrating thing about all this is that while we might be doing hundreds of database compares, the vast majority are a waste of time since we know nothing has actually changed.
 Even when the deployments work first time, the chances are that only one or two of the databases have been updated, but all the databases are compared in sequence anyway.
 Deployments that only need to take a minute or two can take hours.

 ## How to treat the symptoms

 There is an argument that running the compares, even when nothing has changed, is still valuable.
-It protects you from drift.
+It protects you from [drift](https://www.cmcrossroads.com/article/pushing-back-against-database-drift).
 By enforcing that all databases are redeployed from source control every time it ensures that source control remains the truth and it reduces the chances of failures due to unexpected changes in production.

 In general, I agree with this principle, but for my customer the cost of running all these compares was crippling them.
 It’s also especially difficult to justify redeploying databases at the 2nd or 3rd attempt if they were already successfully deployed at the first attempt.
 While redeploying all the databases might be valuable, short deployment times are also valuable, so ultimately folks need to make a trade off.

 My proposition to my customer was that they should design their deployment process to only deploy the database if the package number had incremented.
 This meant two things:

 1. We needed to change our build process in order to ensure that new NuGet packages were only created if the DB schema had actually changed.
 (All the DBs were in a single git repo.
 The build process originally built and packaged all the databases for each commit, verifying all the dependencies.
 However, this resulted in painfully long (1hr+) build times.
 It wasn’t as straightforward as you might think to only build the databases that had been updated because, due to the dependencies, when two databases were updated at the same time, they needed to be built in the correct order.
-I wrote more about how we solved that problem last year on my personal blog: http://workingwithdevs.com/azure-devops-services-api-powershell-hosted-build-agents/)
+I wrote more about how we solved that problem last year on my personal blog: [http://workingwithdevs.com/azure-devops-services-api-powershell-hosted-build-agents/](http://workingwithdevs.com/azure-devops-services-api-powershell-hosted-build-agents/))
 1. We needed to change our deployment process to recognise whether the current package had already been deployed.
 This was also harder than you might expect and I’m grateful to Bob Walker for taking some time to discuss various options and pitfalls with me.
 It’s this part that I’m going to focus on for the rest of this blog post.

 At first I underestimated the complexity of this task.
-I planned to use the Octopus.Tentacle.PreviousInstallation.PackageVersion system variable to determine the previously deployed package.
+I planned to use the Octopus.Tentacle.PreviousInstallation.PackageVersion [System Variable](https://octopus.com/docs/projects/variables/system-variables) to determine the previously deployed package.
 I could write a simple PowerShell script to compare the previous package number to the current package number and if they were the same I could skip the deployment.

 However, this was problematic.
 What if the previous deployment had failed?
 What if the package had been deployed to the tentacle, but the subsequent database schema comparison step which read the files from the package hadn’t executed?
 What if I was running the task on a worker from a pool?
-What if I was running this on a dynamic worker?
+What if I was running this on a [Dynamic Worker](https://octopus.com/docs/infrastructure/workers/dynamic-worker-pools)?
 Before I knew it I was making a lot more API calls than I had originally anticipated and the code was beginning to look annoyingly complicated.

-After some reflection I decided to borrow a trick from migrations-based deployment tools.
+After some reflection I decided to borrow a trick from [migrations-based deployment tools](http://workingwithdevs.com/delivering-databases-migrations-vs-state/).
 I created   a __DeployLog table on each target database.
 Following each deployment, I logged the package and release numbers to that table, along with a timestamp, the user ID, deployment status and any error messages.

 With the data about previous deployments now stored safely on the database itself, it becomes possible to wrap all the long database deployment steps with a few quick SQL commands to verify if the package in the current release is already deployed to the target database.
 These additional queries will increase the total duration of the deployment slightly, but each skipped deployment will reduce the overall deployment time significantly.
 Hence, for projects with many state-based database deploy steps, the net result is likely to be significantly reduced deployment times.
 For my customer, this slashed regular deployment times by roughly a factor of 10, and thanks to the re-runs issue the most challenging deployments were reduced by a factor of around 100.